Where are you located?

 If we use your airplane, please understand that you will be acting as PIC at all times during our training flights.
 I do carry CFI insurance as well.

-How long does it take to complete the training?
+How long does it take to complete the EMT program?

 If you schedule two Lessons per day (the maximum recommended for most), you can complete each Module in two days.
 Therefore, plan on a minimum of two days for Module I; four days for Modules I & II together; six days to complete all three Modules.

-Can the Program be stretched out over several weeks, or even weekends?
+Can the EMT program be stretched out over several weeks, or even weekends?

 Yes it can.
-But to avoid the possibility of large gaps between your lessons, be sure to reserve all the flights needed for a Module when you call (or e-mail) to set up your schedule.
+But to avoid the possibility of large gaps between your lessons, be sure to reserve all the flights needed for a Module.

 Can the training count as a Flight Review?

 Yes!
 The training more than satisfies the requirements.
-The program is also WINGS-approved.
+The EMT program is also WINGS-approved.

-Can I get a spin endorsement as part of the training?
+Can I get a spin endorsement as part of EMT?

 Completing Module I more than satisfies the intent of the spin endorsement required of Flight Instructor Applicants.
 Instead of a meager one or two spins, you’ll perform on the order of 20 or so spin entries and recoveries in this Module alone.

-In general, no. The emphasis of the EMT® Program is air work, whereas the tailwheel endorsement focuses primarily on pattern work.
-Yet several pilots have combined the EMT® Program with a tailwheel endorsement by adding a few tailwheel-specific sorties to their schedule.
+In general, no. The emphasis of the program is air work, whereas the tailwheel endorsement focuses primarily on pattern work.
+Yet several pilots have combined EMT with a tailwheel endorsement by adding a few tailwheel-specific sorties to their schedule.

-Can a friend/spouse and I take the Program simultaneously?
+Can a friend/spouse and I take the EMT program simultaneously?

 Yes, schedule permitting.
 Two of you can participate in the ground school sessions together, followed by the individual flights.
 This will save a few dollars in the end.